-- Complete a Ballfield Reservation Form. (link will be added for the attached ballfield reservation form)
+- Complete a Ballfield Reservation Form(PDF, 220KB). (link will be added for the attached ballfield reservation form)

 - Insurance is required.
 Certificate of Insurance must list the City of Gainesville as the “additional insured,” in the minimum amount of $1,000,000.00.
 The City of Gainesville address needed is: 200 East University Avenue, Gainesville, FL 32601.

 - Applications must be submitted prior to the event.
 Submission and acceptance of this application does not automatically constitute approval of permit requests.
 A permit may be denied if any information provided in the application is deemed to be false or if an application does not comply with timeframes, deadlines, and requirements.

 - Priority will be given to the City of Gainesville programs scheduling needs.